Jump to section: Book now

 Nishla is driven by a desire to tell stories.
 She works across disciplines, frequently collaborating with dancers and artists.
 She is one-third of theatre collective Ulita, with whom she recently finished a two-week run of her original stage show ‘What Happened to Agnes;’ at Edinburgh Fringe.
 Last year, Nishla also played a bird in Atri Banerjee’s lauded production of ‘Kes’, for which she won a UK Theatre Award for ‘Best Supporting Performer.’
 In summer 2022, she joined Serious Music’s prestigious Take Five programme, which culminated in a performance at the Southbank Centre for London Jazz Festival.
 Later in the year, she was awarded a development award through the Peter Whittingham Jazz Awards, to support her upcoming album.

-Don’t miss what should be a fascinating evening of beautiful music
+Don’t miss this captivating evening of ethereal, beautiful music.